 Dr. Jasso completed a residency in internal medicine at the University of California Los Angeles Medical Center in 1991.
 She decided to make a change while making rounds one day, realizing that she would prefer to specialize more narrowly and do something with a strong surgical component. "...
 All of a sudden I just had this great idea that I should become a dermatologist," Dr. Jasso recalled.
 "I had always paid a lot of attention to dermatology, just because as a primary care physician, you take care of a lot of people's skin problems.
 But I had never imagined myself as a specialist.
 And I think it's the best thing I could have done."
 Dr. Jasso was appointed chief of dermatology at Kaiser Permanente in 1994.

-For the past four years, Dr. Jasso has volunteered her services to remove tattoos from young people, many of them former gang members.
+Dr. Jasso has volunteered her services to remove tattoos from young people, many of them former gang members.
 It is slow, difficult work, and each patient can require up to nine painful sessions.
 In exchange for the free removal of their tattoos, they volunteer 16 hours in their community.
 Dr. Jasso was one of the program's original physician-volunteers.

 Dr. Jasso hears their stories, and is impressed with their courage.
 "That could have been me, and they could be me," she says.
 "It's kind of like it really just matters who's come into your life that's giving you a sense of hope, a sense of opportunity.
 I think that every single person has meaning in their life.
 I think that we all have the potential to really do extraordinary things."